-(4) All Other Fees consist principally of technical services provided during the implementation of certain accounting standards.
+(4) All Other Fees consist principally of consulting services related to certain regulatory matters.

 The ARC has adopted a policy for pre-approving all audit and non-audit services provided by our independent auditors.
 The policy is designed to ensure that the auditor's independence is not impaired.
 The policy provides that, before the company engages the independent auditor to render any service, the engagement must be formally approved by the ARC.
-All audit and non-audit services provided to the company and its subsidiaries by KPMG during fiscal year 2020 were formally approved.
+All audit and non-audit services provided to the company and its subsidiaries by KPMG during fiscal year 2021 were formally approved.